JonahCP/headrest-evaluation/README.md

 Edit line 727: Change ```if info["highpass"] > info["lowpass"]:``` to ```if info["highpass"] >= info["lowpass"]:```

 This ensures proper handling of lowpass filter settings for GDF files.

+## Visualizations and Analysis
+For detailed visualizations and analysis of ERP data, please refer to the [ERP_modelling.ipynb](https://github.com/JonahCP/headrest-evaluation/blob/main/analysis/ERP_modeling.ipynb) notebook.
+This notebook contains interactive plots used for ERP modelling process.